PowerDNS/pdns/docs/markdown/types.md

 ## AFSDB
 Since 2.9.21.
 Specialised record type for the 'Andrew Filesystem'.
 Stored as: '\#subtype hostname', where subtype is a number.

+## ALIAS
+Since 4.0.0, the ALIAS pseudo-record type is supported to provide CNAME-like mechanisms on a zone's apex.
+See the [howto](authoritative/howtos.md#using-alias-records) for information on how to configure PowerDNS to serve records synthesized from ALIAS records.

 ## CERT
 Since 2.9.21.
 Specialised record type for storing certificates, defined in [RFC 2538](http://tools.ietf.org/html/rfc2538).